 This is the biggest misconception.
 Businesses searching for an "AI receptionist" find Vapi and assume they can sign up and start answering calls.
 They can't.
 Vapi is like buying car parts — you still need a mechanic to assemble them.

-For a dental practice owner in Dublin or a AI receptionist for restaurants manager in Cork, this is a dealbreaker.
+For a dental practice owner in Dublin or a restaurant manager in Cork, this is a dealbreaker.
 You don't want to hire a developer; you want missed calls handled.

 2. Latency Issues

 Community forums consistently mention latency problems.
-When a AI receptionist for medical practices calls your practice and there's a 2–3 second pause before the AI responds, it feels broken.
+When a patient calls your practice and there's a 2–3 second pause before the AI responds, it feels broken.
 Vapi's architecture — routing audio through multiple providers — introduces unavoidable delays.

 3. Cost Unpredictability